divelab/PixelDCN/README.md

 ## Introduction

-Pixel transposed deconvolutional layer (PixelTCL) is a more effective way to perform up-sampling operations than transposed deconvolutional layer.
+Pixel transposed convolutional layer (PixelTCL) is a more effective way to perform up-sampling operations than transposed convolutional layer.

 Detailed information about PixelTCL is provided in [arXiv tech report] (https://arxiv.org/abs/1705.06820).